evmckinney9/watchaway/README.md

-Welcome to watchaway, the app used to suggest movies to you based on what your friends want you to watch!
-With watchaway, you can join groups of people to synchronize your watch lists and share movie recommendations.

-How it works:
-- Post a movie to various groups you are a part of.
-You can also include optional notes about where you found the movie or why you want to watch it.
+Welcome to watchaway, where you can discover new movies with the help of your friends!
+This app allows you to:

+- Collaborate with groups, synchronizing your watch lists and sharing recommendations and ratings.
+- Search within your groups to see what movies your friends are wanting to watch or have already watched and commented on, making it easy to plan movie nights.
+- Analyze your data to understand the genres that your friends prefer and what your average favorite movies are.
-- Mark movies as watched and give them ratings based on how much you liked it and how good you think it is as a movie.
+- Mark movies as watched and rate them based on personal enjoyment and overall quality.
 The overall score is calculated as the average of these two ratings.
-- Request movies from the groups you are a part of by pulling from movies that have been rated but haven't been marked as viewed yet.
-- Add your own layer of genre tagging to movies in the app.
+- Add your own genre tags to movies in the app.
-- Use maury-bot for Discord integration to easily access your watchaway account through Discord.
+- Integrate with Discord using maury-bot for easy access to your watchaway account.
-- All movie data is collected from the public database at https://thetvdb.com/.
+- Access movie data from the trusted public database at https://thetvdb.com/.

 ### Setup